Glendale (NSW)

 How does the suburb of Glendale's income rank nationally?

-The suburb of Glendale's income level is lower than average on a national basis according to the latest ATO data aggregated by AreaSearch for FY-23.
-The suburb of Glendale's median income among taxpayers is $49,513 and the average income stands at $58,902, which compares to figures for Rest of NSW's of $52,390 and $65,215 respectively.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Glendale had a median income among taxpayers of $49,513 with the average level standing at $58,902.
+This is below the national average and compares to levels of $52,390 and $65,215 across Regional NSW respectively.
 Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $53,900 (median) and $64,121 (average) as of September 2025.

 What is the disposable income in the suburb of Glendale?